 - As part of the clinical assessment, the fellow will attend the twice monthly Child and Adolescent Psychiatry meeting and identify mental health needs and services for victims of trauma.

 - Observation of court proceedings (both juvenile court and criminal court) in which the Protective Services Team members are testifying.

 - Community training in the assessment of child maltreatment in social work practice.

 - Planning and facilitation of a multi-session community training course, to take place during the second year, trainings in the assessment of child maltreatment to social workers outside of Lurie Children’s.

 - Attendance of local and national conferences specific to child maltreatment

 - The social work fellow will work 40 hours per week which includes one Thursday overnight on-call shift.
 The fellow will also work a holiday on-call shift.

 The primary objective of the postgraduate fellowship is to provide two years of intensive specialized training for exceptional social workers wishing to gain knowledge and skill in the field of child maltreatment.
 At the completion of both the first and second year training period, the fellow’s progress toward this objective will be evaluated through his or her ability to:

-- Demonstrate expertise in the clinical evaluation of child maltreatment through psychosocial evaluation of physical abuse, sexual abuse, failure to thrive, medical neglect, and medical child abuse.
-This goal is evaluated through weekly clinical supervision 3 times per week, review of documentation for quality, accuracy, and consistency, and quality of case presentation at interdisciplinary meetings.
+- Demonstrate expertise in the clinical evaluation of child maltreatment through the psychosocial assessment of physical abuse, sexual abuse, failure to thrive, medical neglect and caregiver fabricated illness of a child.
+This goal is evaluated through weekly clinical supervision, review of documentation for quality, accuracy, and consistency, and quality of case presentation at multidisciplinary team meetings.